Laser Hair Removal Geelong

 Can all skin types be treated?

 All skin types can be treated but Laser hair removal is generally going to work more effectively on lighter skin than darker skin.
 This is because the laser light can be delivered at higher settings without causing reaction to the surrounding skin.
 It is preferable that you are not suntanned in the area that is to be treated at the time of the treatment as you may get more of a skin reaction.
-Here at the Geelong Laser Medical Centre we have a range of hair removal lasers that allow us to optimise laser hair by selecting the most appropriate laser for your hair type, skin colour and skin sensitivity.
+Here at the Geelong Veins, Skin and Laser we have a range of hair removal lasers that allow us to optimise laser hair by selecting the most appropriate laser for your hair type, skin colour and skin sensitivity.

 Can all areas of the body be treated?